jtod/Sigma16/docs/src/userguide.md

 There are three instruction formats:

-* RRR -- (1 word) Instructions that perform operations on data in registers, but not referring to memory.
+* RRR -- Instructions that perform operations on data in registers, but not referring to memory.
+The representation is one word.

-* RX  -- (2 words) Instructions that specify a memory location, as well as a register operand.
+* RX -- Instructions that specify a memory location as well as a register operand.
+The representation is two words.

-* EXP -- (2 words) Expanded (or experimental) instructions, for instructions that cannot be encoded as RRR or RX.
+* EXP -- Expanded (or experimental) instructions, for instructions that cannot be encoded as RRR or RX.
+Two of the operand fields are combined to form an 8-bit opcode.
+There are three
+         variants:

+* EXP0 -- The instruction is one word, with only one 4 bit operand.

+* EXP4 -- The instruction is two words, with a 4-bit operand in the first word and four more in the second word.

+* EXP8 -- The instruction is two words, with three 4-bit operands and
+          an 8-bit operand

+### Instruction fields

+An instruction may consist of one word or two words, depending on the instruction format.
+The first word of every instruction has the following fields.

+* op  (bits 0-3) opcode, determines instruction format
+* d   (bits 4-7) 4-bit destination
+* a   (bits 8-11) 4-bit operand
+* b   (bits 12-15) 4-bit operand, or expanded opcode for RX
+* ab  (bits 8-15)  8-bit expanded opcode for EXP

+An instruction may either use a and b as separate 4-bit fields, or it can combine them into a single 8-bit field called ab.

+The second word is used for RX and EXP formats.
+There are individual names for the individual 4-bit fields, as well as names (disp, gh) for larger fields.

+* e (bits 0-3) 4-bit operand
+* f (bits 4-7) 4-bit operand
+* g (bits 8-11) 4-bit operand
+* h (bits 12-15) 4-bit operand
+* gh (bits 8-15) 8-bit operand
+* disp (bits 0-15) 16 bit operand "displacement"

 The first word of an instruction contains four 4-bit fields, named op (bits 0-3), d (bits 4-7), sa (bits 8-11), and sb (bits 12-15).